Legal witnessing

 Which legal documents require witnesses?

 Wills (most states require 2+ witnesses), trusts (depending on state), powers of attorney (some states), healthcare directives and living wills, and certain real estate deeds.
-Requirements vary by state — NotarySeal notaries know the rules in your jurisdiction.
+Requirements vary by state — NotaSealPros notaries know the rules in your jurisdiction.

 Can a notary also be a witness on the same document?

 In many states, yes — a notary can act as both notary and witness on the same document.
 However, some states (like Florida for wills) prohibit this.
-NotarySeal notaries are trained on state-specific witness rules and will advise or arrange additional witnesses when needed.
+NotaSealPros notaries are trained on state-specific witness rules and will advise or arrange additional witnesses when needed.

 What makes a witness legally valid?

 A valid witness must: be over 18, not be a party to the document, not be related to the signer in many states (especially for wills), and be mentally competent.
-NotarySeal can provide independent, unrelated witnesses when family members or friends cannot serve.
+NotaSealPros can provide independent, unrelated witnesses when family members or friends cannot serve.

 Can you provide witnesses if I don't have any?